Abdul2/engineering-and-architecture/principles/twelve-factor.md

 The [Twelve Factor App](https://12factor.net/) is a methodology for building software as a service.
 The twelve factors are:

-1. One app per repository
+1. One app per code repository
-    - all code is in a repository such as git
+    - all code should be stored a repository such as git, one app per repo
-    - multiple apps sharing the same code is a violation
-    - multiple repositories = multiple apps = a distributed system
+    - multiple repositories (e.g. web front end and backend API) = multiple apps = a distributed system
     - shared code should be put into libraries which are included via a dependency manager
     - a deploy is a running instance of an app
 2. Dependency declaration